Trow-Registry/trow/INSTALL.md

 The following instructions install the Trow registry on an existing Kubernetes cluster, with a certificate signed by the Kubernetes CA. They have been tested on both minikube (with the KVM2 driver on Linux) and GKE.
+The instructions assume `kubectl` is configured to point to your cluster.

  - If you're running on GKE or have RBAC configured you may need to expand your rights to be able to create the needed service-account (on GKE the user is probably your e-mail address):